Samuel P. Funk

 - Representation of a medical device manufacturer against a competitor regarding claims of false advertising under the Lanham Act and otherwise.

-- Representation of financial advisors and other professionals in connection with claims by state and federal regulators concerning their business practices, licensing issues and other matters.
+- Representation of financial services firms, financial advisors and other professionals in connection with claims by state and federal regulators concerning their business practices, licensing issues and other matters.

 - Representation of the sellers of a logistics business in defense of post-closing misrepresentation claims following the sale of its stock to a publicly-traded company.